Peshawar: Foundation

-Peshawar was established as the city of Puruṣapura, on the Gandhara Plains in the broad Valley of Peshawar, after the 100 CE.
-It may have been named after a Hindu raja, who ruled the city, who was known as Purush.
-The city likely first existed as a small village in the fifth century BCE, near the ancient Gandharan capital city of Pushkalavati, near present-day Charsadda.
+Peshawar was established as the city of Puruṣapura, on the Gandhara Plains in the broad Peshawar Valley, after the 100 CE.
+It may have been named after a Hindu raja, who ruled the city, known as Purush.
+The city likely first existed as a small village in the 5th century BCE, near the ancient Gandhāran capital city of Puṣkalāvatī, near present-day Charsadda.

 Greek invasion

-In the winter of 327–26 BCE, Alexander the Great subdued the Valley of Peshawar during his invasion of the Indus Valley, as well as the nearby Swat and Buner valleys.
-Following Alexander's conquest, the Valley of Peshawar came under the suzerainty of Seleucus I Nicator, founder of the Seleucid Empire.
+In the winter of 327–26 BCE, Alexander the Great subdued Gandhāra during his invasion of the Indus Valley, as well as the nearby Swat and Buner valleys.
+Following Alexander's conquest, the Peshawar Valley came under the suzerainty of Seleucus I Nicator, founder of the Seleucid Empire.
 A locally made vase fragment that was found in Peshawar depicts a scene from Sophocles' play Antigone.

-Mauryan empire
+Mauryan Empire

 The nearby Takht-i-Bahi monastery was established in 46 CE, and was once a major centre of Buddhist learning.

 Following the Seleucid–Mauryan war, the region was ceded to the Mauryan Empire in 303 BCE.
-Around 300 BCE, the Greek diplomat and historian Megasthenes noted that Purushapura was the western terminus of a Mauryan road that connected the city to the empire's capital at Pataliputra, near the city of Patna in the modern-day Indian state of Bihar.
+Around 300 BCE, the Greek diplomat and historian Megasthenes noted that Puruṣapura was the western terminus of a Mauryan road that connected the city to the empire's capital at Pataliputra, near the city of Patna in the modern-day Indian state of Bihar.

 As Mauryan power declined, the Greco-Bactrian Kingdom based in modern Afghanistan declared its independence from the Seleucid Empire, and quickly seized the region around 190 BCE.
 The city was then captured by Gondophares, founder of the Indo-Parthian Kingdom.
 Gondophares established the nearby Takht-i-Bahi monastery in 46 CE.